-The History of the King Cake:
+The History of the King Cake for Mardi Gras:

 Epiphany, celebrated in European countries, marks the coming of the wise men who brought gifts to the Christ Child.
 Epiphany is also called Little Christmas on the Twelfth Night, and is celebrated twelve nights after Christmas.
 People from all of the world celebrate Epiphany by exchanging gifts and feasting.
 A very popular custom that is still celebrated is the making of the “King’s Cake” which represents the three kings who brought gifts.
 A plastic baby is baked inside the King Cake, and the tradition is whoever receives the baby in their piece of cake must buy the next King Cake or throw the next party.
 King Cakes are made of a cinnamon filled dough in the shape of a hollow circle.
 The cake is topped with a delicious glazed topping and then sprinkled with colored sugar.
 The three colors of the sugar are Purple (representing Justice), Green (representing Faith) and Gold (representing Power).
 Today the King Cakes are baked with a wide assortment of fillings inside the cake.
 King Cake is the preferred dessert and snack in New Orleans during Mardi Gras.
 Hundreds of thousands of King Cakes are eaten in New Orleans during the Carnival season.